Identify mantas with Manta Trust

 If you'd like to make a contribution, these are the spots you'll need to photograph.

-The ideal framing is to show the whole belly - a partial view is useless.
+The ideal framing is to show the entire belly - a partial view is useless.

 To participate in the IDthemanta program with Manta Trust :